-I gathered up and frumped into the house.
+I gathered up and shuffled into the house.

-The cats approached and sniffed my shoes.
+The cats approached and sniffed my shoes curiously.
 They bumped my legs with furry soft bellies.
 Their touch brought me out of my head and into the present moment, where all was quite well, actually.

 My head hurt.
 I rubbed my eyes.